xytechsystems/documentation/docs/REST-API Guide/Key fields and time formats.md

 Will respond with the offset attribute.
 2025-02-20T10:00:00+00:00

-(Note any offset is determined by the app server time zone , normally set to UTC, the time plus offset will be the UTC time)
+(Note any offset is determined by the app server time zone , normally set to UTC, the time plus offset will equate to the UTC time)